selling property in san francisco

 When is the best time to sell a home in San Francisco?

-Spring, typically March through May, and early fall, around September and October, historically see the highest buyer activity in San Francisco.
-These windows tend to produce the most competitive offer environments, which benefits sellers in terms of both price and speed.
+Spring, typically March through May, and early fall, around September and October, historically produce the highest buyer activity and the most competitive offer environments.
+Sellers who launch during these windows with well-prepared properties consistently achieve stronger results.

 How do I know if my San Francisco home is priced correctly?

-A well-priced home in San Francisco generates showing activity and offers within the first two weeks.
-If your listing sits beyond that window without meaningful engagement, pricing is almost always the primary issue.
-A skilled listing agent will set the right price using hyperlocal comparables and current demand data rather than aspirational figures.
+A correctly priced home generates showing activity and offers within the first two weeks.
+If a listing sits beyond that window without meaningful engagement, pricing is almost always the issue.
+The right list price comes from hyperlocal comparable sales and current demand data, not aspirational figures.

 Do I need to stage my home before selling in San Francisco?

 In most cases, yes.
-Staging consistently improves the quality of listing photos, increases buyer interest, and leads to stronger offers.
-In San Francisco's luxury market, presentation is especially important because buyers at this level have high expectations and are comparing your home to other well-presented properties.
+Staging improves listing photo quality, increases buyer interest, and leads to stronger offers.
+In San Francisco's luxury market, especially, buyers at this level are comparing your home to other well-presented properties.
+Presentation is not optional at this price point.

 What disclosures are required when selling a home in San Francisco?

-San Francisco sellers must complete a comprehensive disclosure package that includes the California Transfer Disclosure Statement, a local SF-specific disclosure form, and any additional reports related to the property's condition, permits, and known issues.
+Sellers must complete a comprehensive package including the California Transfer Disclosure Statement, San Francisco-specific forms, and reports related to property condition, permits, and any known issues.
 Working with an experienced listing agent ensures this process is handled correctly and completely.

 How do I choose the best listing agent in San Francisco?

-Ask for their specific list-to-sale ratio, average days on market, and examples of their marketing approach for comparable properties.
-A great listing agent will have a clear, differentiated strategy for your home and a demonstrated track record of results in your price range and neighborhood.
+Ask for their specific list-to-sale ratio, average days on market, and a concrete marketing plan for your property.
+A great listing agent will have a clear, differentiated strategy and a demonstrated track record at your price point and in your neighborhood.
+Commission should be the last thing you evaluate.

 agent photo